ballerina-platform/ballerina-library/docs/graalvm-compatibility-in-ballerina-libraries.md

 5. The generated configurations can be found in `config-dir`

 6. Build the native executable with the generated configuration files.
-In addition, you can replace `config-dir` to the path where you have generated the configurations
+In addition, you can replace `config-dir` with the path where you have generated the configurations
     ```
     $ bal build --graalvm --graalvm-build-options="-H:ConfigurationFileDirectories=config-dir"
     ```